What to know about Hollywood icon Gene Hackman’s and his wife’s deaths - WTOP News

 Hackman, 95, died of heart disease with complications from Alzheimer’s disease about a week after Arakawa, 65, died of hantavirus.

-The records detail some of Arakawa’s last emails, phone calls and internet searches that appear to show she was looking for information on flu-like symptoms and breathing techniques.
-The documents and video recordings were released after a court ruled that most of them are public record but ordered that the couple’s bodies would have to be blocked from view.
+The records detailed some of Arakawa’s last emails, phone calls and internet searches that appear to show she was looking for information on flu-like symptoms and breathing techniques.
+The documents and footage were released after a court ruled that most of them are public record but ordered that the couple’s bodies would have to be blocked from view.

 What do the body camera video and records tell us?